206: Ring of Terror

 A reference to HAL 9000, the homicidal computer in the 1968 film 2001: A Space Odyssey—specifically to the scene where astronaut David Bowman is attempting to lobotomize HAL by entering his processor core and shutting down his higher functions.

-I think it’s George Romero’s automat. –Yeah, there’s Hot Hoagie of the Living Dead.
+I think it’s George Romero’s automat. –Yep, look there! there’s Hot Hoagie of the Living Dead.
 Buck and a quarter.

 George Romero (1940-2017) was a writer and director best known for his work creating the popular genre of zombie films.
 His films include 1968’s Night of the Living Dead, 1978’s Dawn of the Dead, 1985’s Day of the Dead, 2005’s Land of the Dead, 2008’s Diary of the Dead, and 2009’s Survival of the Dead.
 He’s done non-zombie stuff, too.
 An automat was a restaurant where all food was purchased from vending machines; the first one in the U.S. opened in Philadelphia in 1902.
 They were killed off by the rise of fast food restaurants and by inflation, which made paying for meals with coins no longer practical.